LLNL/ATS/docs/source/ats.rst

    If true, do not print magic output lines in the log.

 same_node
-   ONLY WORKS ON FLUX.
+   ONLY WORKS ON FLUX (ATS can run Flux under slurm).
 Specify a string identifier for the tests that you want to be run on the same node.
 Useful for tests that depend on some data output by another test that might not be accessable from other nodes.
 NOTE: Using this option will limit -N 1 and -n to max on one node, if more than that were requested.
 Ex: same_node='abc'

 Extra Arguments On The Executable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~